-As for Magento, just like you acquire your own hosting, you need to purchase your own domain name and SSL certificate.
+As for Magento, just like acquiring your own hosting, you need to purchase your domain name and SSL certificate.
 If you already have a tech team, this won’t be tough.

 Any website that deals with accepting credit or debit card payments are required to have PCI-DSS compliance.
-With Shopify hosting, you’ll never need to worry about such security requirements.
+You’ll never need to worry about such security requirements with Shopify hosting.
 As for Magento, they assist you along the way, but you’ll need to follow the guidelines and apply for compliance yourself.

 And the winner of the Security section between Magento vs Shopify is… Shopify.

 Whether you’re building your first ecommerce site on Shopify or trying out a complicated feature on Magento, you’re bound to come across an issue at some point.
 That’s why having someone answer your questions sometimes is essential to ecommerce platforms like Magento and Shopify.

 Let’s see how the customer support quality and availability compare between Magento vs Shopify.

 When it comes to the availability of live support, Shopify simply does it better.
 They feature 24/7 live chat and phone support, plus social media and email support.
 As for Magento, they might not provide 24/7 support, but there sure are lots of people in the world who do it for them.
 The massive Magento community is where Shopify can’t compete anymore.

 Both Magento and Shopify provide extensive materials, FAQs, guides, video tutorials, and so much more for their users.
 Even though Shopify also has a community forum, Magento is the hands-down winner.